Discontinuous Homomorphisms of $C(X)$ with $2^{\aleph_0}>\aleph_2$: Commutative extensions of term functions

-We note that $x-t$ must have a valuation distinct from the valuations of members of $X$.
-If not, then the leading term of $y-s$ will be a member of $Y$, and $s$ fails to be the largest partial sum of $y$ in $Y$.
-We also note that the strict level of $t$ and $s$ are equal and no greater than $\mu$.
-If the strict level of $t$ is less than $\mu$, then $x-t$ and $y-s$ have level $\mu$.
-If the strict level of $x-t$ is less than $\mu$, then there is an element of $y^*\in \ea$ with a valuation distinct from the valuations of $Y$ an strict level equal to the strict level of $x-t$.
+We assume that $x-s$ has a valuation distinct from the valuations of members of $X$.
+We also note that the strict level of $s$ and $t$ are equal and contained in $\mu$.
+If the strict level of $s$ is a proper subset of $\mu$, then $x-s$ and $y-t$ have level $\mu$.
+If the strict level of $x-s$ is contained in $\mu$, then there is an element of $y^*\in \ea$ with a valuation distinct from the valuations of $Y$ having strict level equal to the strict level of $x-s$.